yotarazona/scikit-eo/docs/deeplearning.md

  - <b>`input_shape`</b>:  The input shape is generally the shape of the input data provided to the   Keras model while training.
 The model cannot know the shape of the   training data.
 The shape of other tensors(layers) is computed automatically.

- - <b>`epochs`</b>:  Number of iteration, the network will compute the gradients of the weights with  regard to the loss on the batch, and update the weights accordingly.
+ - <b>`epochs`</b>:  Number of iterations, the network will compute the gradients of the weights with  regard to the loss on the batch, and update the weights accordingly.

  - <b>`batch_size`</b>:  This break the data into small batches.
 In deep learning, models do not   process antire dataset at once.